The U.S. Case against the EU - DS316

 The US claims that Airbus receives billions of Euros in subsidies that are prohibited or otherwise inconsistent with WTO rules.
 This claim is a myth, and has been largely rejected by the WTO.
 The reality is that the financing Airbus received from the Member States is repayable with interest, as agreed to by the US in the 1992 Agreement.

 In the original proceedings, the WTO panel found that financing by the Member States in the form of repayable launch investment (“RLI”) does not constitute a subsidy per se, in contrast to grants or industry-specific tax breaks.
-Instead, specific instances of RLI involved subsidies only to the limited extent that the interest due fell short of market rates.
+Instead, specific instances of RLI involved subsidies only if the interest due fell short of market rates.
 Moreover, the WTO confirmed that RLI does not constitute a prohibited subsidy.

 In response, in December 2011, the EU presented a comprehensive set of actions taken to address the WTO findings and recommendations.
 The US asserted that these steps were insufficient and decided to launch WTO proceedings to review the EU’s compliance measures.

 On 29 May 2018, the EU requested WTO consultations with the US to review the appropriateness of these measures.
 These consultations took place end of June 2018.
 The compliance panel was composed on 28 September 2018.
-The compliance panel is not expected to complete its work before the end of 2019.
+The compliance panel is not expected to complete its work before the end of 2019 but the EU and Airbus believe that all measures challenged by the US are now in full compliance with WTO rules.

 Essential facts about the "Airbus case"